d3v1an7/macos-fresh/README.md

 # <img src="https://cdn.rawgit.com/d3v1an7/fresh/master/logo.svg" alt="fresh" width="30%" />

-A super opinionated Ansible playbook that gets me up and running after a fresh install of OS X (soon macOS!) :ok_hand:
+A super opinionated Ansible playbook (with bash bootstrap) that gets me up and running after a fresh install of OS X (and soon macOS!) :ok_hand:

-It's unlikely that these scripts will suit your purposes exactly, but hopefully you'll find it easy enough to follow along and customise on your own fork.
+It's unlikely that the applications and system defaults will suit your purposes exactly, but hopefully you'll find it easy enough to follow along and customise on your own fork.

 [Pull requests](https://help.github.com/articles/creating-a-pull-request/) welcome!